AbnerBaluyut/AbnerBaluyut/README.md

 - 🔭 Currently working on: Flutter performance optimization and component reuse
 - 🌱 Learning: Jetpack Compose & SwiftUI
-- 💼 Available for freelance or full-time roles (remote or relocation-ready)
+- 💼 Available for freelance or full-time roles (remote)
 - 🧠 You can explore my full tech stack and skills in my portfolio:
   👉 [abnerbaluyut.vercel.app](https://abnerbaluyut.vercel.app/)